 The team is intent on winning on and off the water; promoting renewable energy and ocean health, with a particular focus on reducing marine debris, and implementing a comprehensive sustainability plan for the sailing team.

 The Vestas 11th Hour Racing team set out to lead sustainability – with a plan that reaches all aspects of the team, both onshore and off.
-The infographic above is a snapshot of the teams work and impact mid-way through the race.
+The infographic (mid-way report) and images below are a snapshot of the teams work.